byronsanchez/system-infrastructure/docs/ci.md

 out whether or not this is a solution I am willing to use.
 For now, I just manually scp the sensitive data files to the necessary servers.

+TODO: compiling binaries for different OSes/platforms will require slave nodes capable of compiling to that platform. start designing this infratructure